CloudChi/FX-Framework/Introduction.md

 ## Philosophies / Principles

-### JSON Parameters / Data Structures
-  - JSON parsing, typing, constructing are all natively supported in new versions of FileMaker
-    - Previously to this, no consistently supported options
-      - XML
-        - Can function similarly to JSON
-        - No native functions
-        - Is data typing not supported???
-        - More actual text to express the same data as JSON, therefore less human readable
-      - Global Variables
-        - Prevented excessive creation of fields
-        - Might not be assigned / cleared correctly
-        - Cluttered up Data Viewer when debugging
-    - JSON is default standard for web APIs
-      - this increases likelihood of any given developer being familiar

 ### Error-Handling
   - If Errors are consistent and informative, it leads to better code, because users can avoid common mistakes